czottmann/obsidian-actions-uri/README.md

 ## Development

-Clone the repository, run `pnpm install` OR `npm install` to install the dependencies.
-Afterwards, run `pnpm dev` OR `npm run dev` to compile and have it watch for file changes.
+This project uses **pnpm** (pinned via `packageManager` in `package.json`).
+Enable it with `corepack enable`, then clone the repository and run `pnpm install --frozen-lockfile` to install the dependencies.
+Afterwards, run `pnpm dev` to compile and have it watch for file changes.

 ## Author